erkincak/pages/blog.md

 title: Blog
 ---

-# Blog Page
+# Blog

-This is the blog page.
+Welcome to the blog page.
+Here you can share your thoughts and updates.